-The Columbia Pictures logo symbolizes inspiration because that’s what helps talented people make films.
+The Columbia Pictures logo symbolizes inspiration, as it’s what helps talented people make films.
 This is something without which the work of directors, camera operators, actors, and representatives of other film professions is impossible.
 The emblem also represents creativity and success.

 Meaning and History

-The history of the famous television company began with the founding of its predecessor, CBC Film Sales Corporation.
-It was a family project of the Cohn brothers.
-The business was strictly a family business.
+The famous television company’s history began with the founding of its predecessor, CBC Film Sales Corporation.
+The Cohn brothers’ family project was strictly a family business.
 Family members and close relatives were involved.
-Only a few employees and producer Joe Brandt were not related to the family.
-The company was unprofitable with a very low rating; many jokingly translated its acronym as Corned Beef and Cabbage.
+Only a few employees and producer Joe Brandt were unrelated to the family.
+The company was unprofitable and had a very low rating; many joked that its acronym was Corned Beef and Cabbage.

-For five years, the family struggled to survive the business until, in 1924, the company’s founders decided to take the last resort – to rebrand (as it is called today) the company.
+For five years, the family struggled to survive the business until, in 1924, the company’s founders decided to take the last resort: rebranding the company (as it is today).
 The attempt to distance themselves from the bad name that had proven itself was unexpectedly successful.
 The new Columbia Pictures name helped reverse the decline.

-Nevertheless, the future American film and television leader until the middle of the 20th century showed the lowest level of income among similar film companies.
-This did not allow the expansion of the budget to the required level.
-Keeping the company afloat were the successful comedies of Hawkes and Capra.
-It Happened One Night, Mr. Smith Goes to Washington, and the comedian’s Three Stooges, which were not particularly demanding on production costs, as well as several low-budget series for homemakers.
+Nevertheless, the future American film and television leader until the middle of the 20th century showed the lowest income among similar film companies.
+This did not allow the budget to be expanded to the required level.
+Keeping the company afloat were the successful comedies of Hawks and Capra.
+It Happened One Night, Mr. Smith Goes to Washington, and the comedian’s Three Stooges, which were not particularly demanding in terms of production costs, and several low-budget series for homemakers.
 The need to save money meant that sets and props were not replenished, and the same items and decorations had to be used in different films.
-Supporting income for the company was also provided by Walt Disney Studios, which used Columbia Pictures to distribute its cartoons.
+Walt Disney Studios also provided supporting income for the company, which used Columbia Pictures to distribute its cartoons.

 The forties of the last century could have been criticized because of the departure of Frank Capra and his comedies.
 But an accident saved the company.
 Harry Cohn happened to meet Rita Hayworth, a film actress and dancer who came to fame after starring in “Gilda.”
-From that moment on, the company’s business took off.
-Especially after Harry Cohn’s fortunate and timely decision to refocus one of its divisions instead of animation on the production of simple series, the boom in which began in the early ’50s.
+From that moment on, the company’s business took off, especially after Harry Cohn’s fortunate and timely decision to refocus one of its divisions, instead of animation, on the production of simple series, which began in the early ’50s.

 During the current decade, three of the company’s pictures won Oscars at once.
 And as early as 1962, “Lawrence of Arabia,” directed by David Lean, became the fourth Oscar winner.
-The company took significant steps toward achieving flagship status in its business at the national level.
+The company took significant steps toward achieving flagship status nationally.

-The ’60s were critical for many studios.
+Many studios experienced critical times in the ’60s.
 Columbia Pictures turned to investors who could support it during these difficult times.
 In 1980, the company was taken over by the Coca-Cola group.
-But by the end of the ’80s, its controlling stake was acquired by Sony Corporation.
-From this moment began a meteoric rise of the film company, continuing to this day.
+However, by the end of the ’80s, Sony Corporation had acquired its controlling stake.
+From this moment, the film company began a meteoric rise.

-The historical events and the company’s ups and downs were reflected in its brand signs, frequent logo changes, and image.
-And the iconic changes are only one of them.
+Historical events and the company’s ups and downs were reflected in its brand signs, frequent logo changes, and image, and the iconic changes are only one of them.

 1924 – 1925